What is Vocal Cord Lateralization?

 - The doctor places a small stitch around the back of a vocal cord.
 This stitch is tied to the side of the voice box.
 This stitch is not removed.

 - Your child will go to the recovery room after surgery.
-You will be reunited with your child as soon as possible.

 Open surgery:

-- The doctor makes a small cut across the middle of the neck.
+- The doctor makes a small cut (incision) across the middle of the neck.
 As your child heals, this incision will look like a crease in their neck.

 - A stitch is placed around the back of a vocal cord to pull it to the side.
 This stitch is tied to the side of the voice box and is not removed.